Remember to cite LawCareers.Net on your application form if you apply to BDB Pitmans LLP.

-We have up to 10 paid summer placements available each year.
+We have up to 15 paid summer placements available each year.
 Our summer placements take place over two weeks in June and July each year.
-Currently they are based in our London Westminster office but you will have the opportunity to meet people from our Reading and Southampton offices and learn about the work they do.
+Currently they are based in our London and reading offices but you will have the opportunity to meet people from our Cambridge and Southampton offices and learn about the work they do.

 The programme is for two weeks where attendees gain valuable experience with two departments.
 We aim to give as much practical experience as possible, plus the opportunity to see first hand how our solicitors and partners work.
 A range of activities are organised to make the programme insightful as well as enjoyable.

 The closing date for summer 2022 is 31 January 2022.
 Please apply via our website.

 We give you real responsibility from the start, along with the right level of support, to ensure you never feel overwhelmed.
 You will get to work on interesting, challenging and high profile work which you might not expect from a firm of our size.

 You will complete four six-month seats and receive ongoing training throughout.
 In each seat you will have lots of client interaction working as an essential part of the team.
 Our training principal speaks to you to understand your seat preferences and there are opportunities for client secondments.
 You will learn a lot from your supervisor and the experts you will work with so that when you qualify you have the breadth of skills required to be an excellent solicitor.

 Across our offices we offer trainees the opportunity to undertake four six month seats in the following areas: